Thursday Group

 Queens Park Chess Club is delighted to maintain a close alliance with the Thursday Chess Group.

-President Graeme McKinnon, Secretary Derek Rankine and Club Champion Rhys McCrosson are among regular attendees.
-New Chess Club members, including Greg Forrest, Caitlin McCulloch and Ryan McGill heard about the Chess Club via the Thursday Group.
+Secretary Derek Rankine, Club Champion Rhys McCrosson and former President Graeme McKinnon are among regular attendees.
+Chess Club members, including Greg Forrest, Caitlin McCulloch and Ryan McGill heard about the Chess Club via the Thursday Group.

 In addition to the cross-pollination, Queens Park Chess Club and the Thursday Chess Group both supply participants to Chess in the Park meetups.
-They are both working on joint plans, including a Govanhill Thriving Places bid to scale up capacity and outreach, and collaborate on public events in 2023.
+They also teamed up for a successful Govanhill Thriving Places bid to scale up capacity and outreach, and collaborate on public events.

 Marianne said: “It’s been great to see the Thursday Group and Chess Club grow together, creating so many new friendships along the way.
 We’re both getting busier and busier and we have big plans for the future.
 Long may it continue!”

 Graeme said: “We couldn’t believe it when we heard dozens of chess players we didn’t know are meeting and playing regularly in another venue right on our doorstep.
-A few of us from the Chess Club went to Brodies one night in May 2022 to check it out and we’ve been back every week since”.
+A few of us from the Chess Club visited one night in May 2022 to check it out and we’ve been back every week since”.

-After playing in Brodies Bar for the first year, the Thursday Group moved to a bigger space in Shawlands.
+After playing in Brodies Bar for the first year, and two other local venues, the Thursday Group are now settled in a bigger space in Shawlands’ Corona Bar.

 Get Involved

-Thursday Chess Group meets in the Corona Bar, on 1039 Pollokshaws Road by Queens Park in Glasgow, on Thursday evenings, year-round, from 6pm to late.
+Thursday Chess Group meet in Corona Bar in Shawlands in the south side of Glasgow, on Thursday evenings, year-round, from 6pm to late.
 There is no need to bring a chess set.

 Newcomers can turn up any time on a Thursday night for a warm welcome from Marianne and fellow regulars.
 With a wide range of abilities in regular attendance, from complete beginners to tournament winners, you can count on finding a good game and even better company.
 The informal meetups are completely free (well, except for any food and drink purchased at the bar!).